s00d/nuxt-i18n-micro/README.md

 })
 ```

-In this example, the page `dir1-slug` will load its translations from the `index` page's locale file.
+In this example, the page with the route name `dir1-slug` will load its translations from the locale file associated with the `index` route.

 ### **cache**: `boolean`